ABOUT JEFFREY

 Long before running for public office, Jeffrey’s work was grounded in the belief that everyone deserves dignity, equality, and the freedom to live authentically.

-That same sense of responsibility guided Jeffrey’s environmental leadership early in their career.
-While working in New York City with 9Thirty Theatre Company, they helped pioneer what became known as EcoTheatre, a movement that challenged the performing arts industry to rethink its environmental footprint.
-Together, they helped establish sustainable production practices that are now widely recognized as industry standards.
+Early in their career, Jeffrey focused on environmental leadership.
+While working in New York City with 9Thirty Theatre Company, they helped pioneer EcoTheatre, a movement that challenged the performing arts industry to rethink its environmental impact.

 Family, Responsibility, & Care